Wrinehill: Architectural heritage

 Wrinehill had two listed buildings of architectural interest.
 First, the early 16th century half-timbered Old Medicine House, which, when threatened with imminent demolition, was bought for £1, dismantled and rebuilt in 1971 at Blackden Heath, near Holmes Chapel in Cheshire.

-Second, it is still home to the Wrinehill Summer House, a grade 2 listed building dating from c.1700, formerly owned by the Earl of Wilton and now a private residence.
-Located on the main road opposite the Blue Bell Inn, the Summerhouse is a very impressive building; it "has three bays but, nevertheless, displays a grand facade with giant pilasters, pediments and segmented headed windows."
+Second, it is still home to the Wrinehill Summer House, a Grade II listed building dating from c.1700, formerly owned by the Earl of Wilton and now a private residence.
+Located on the main road opposite Blue Bell Close, the Summerhouse is a very impressive building; it "has three bays but, nevertheless, displays a grand facade with giant pilasters, pediments and segmented headed windows."
 It is "an old home of Thomas Egerton, 1st Earl of Wilton which has also been a barracks and a shop.
 It is built of brick on a stone base and inside is a handsome oak staircase...the flat roof, it is said, was for the Earl of Wilton to use as a view-point to watch the fox hunt."
 Sometime in the late 19th century it was the home of 'Johnson's Celebrated Ointment Manufactory.'